teler-sh/teler-waf/README.md

 ## Resources

 - **teler WAF tester!** — You are free to use the following site for testing, https://waf.teler.app.
+- **teler WAF playground** — Simulate your requests tailored to meet the specific needs of your app, https://play.teler.sh.

 ## Security